emyeugdcd/automation-alchemy/docs/how-to-test.md

+This is the how-to-test guide based on the testing requirements provided by kood/sisu to give you an overview of how to test the project.

 1. The student has no project-related VMs running
 The review will commence from a blank slate.
 All processes must be executed live, showcasing automated scripts.
 Any manual intervention will result in project failure.
 **How to test:** Run `vagrant status` and ensure no VMs are currently running.
 Destroy them with `vagrant destroy -f` if any exist.